kensanata/spellcasters/Gerdana.md

 If your new shape can fly, so can you.
 If it can breath under water, so can you.
 If your new shape can't speak, you cannot cast spells.
 But if the creature you changed into can breathe fire, you still cannot.
 You don't get any magical abilities with the new shape.
+As a dragon, for example, your stats change to AC 0 1d8/1d8/3d10 MV 24 (flying).

 **Lunar Sailing** (5) summons a moon caravel.
 It appears within 10min and carries up to 20 people.
 The moon caravel can sail through shallow